guilhemmarchand/splunk-guide-for-kafka-monitoring/kubernetes-yaml-examples/README.md

 # Kubernetes configuration examples

-## This direction contains yaml configuration examples to monitor Kafka and Confluent infrastructure in Kubernetes
+## This repository provides yaml configuration and instructions to monitor Kafka and Confluent infrastructure in Kubernetes

 *metrics collection diagram - sidecar containers metrics collection by Telegraf to Jolokia:*